Up to 60% off sofas & mattresses — limited‑time deals.

 Which return-policy details matter most?

-Pickup cost, restocking fees, packaging requirements, and how many days you have after delivery.
+Pickup cost, restocking fees, packaging requirements, and the number of days you have after delivery.

 Can I buy a cheap sofa online safely?

-Yes, if construction details are disclosed and the return process is simple, written, and realistically affordable.
+Yes, if the listing gives real construction details and the return process is simple, written, and affordable enough that you would actually use it if needed.

 Previous post